 Geologically the surrounding area is chalk downland being part of the beautiful Berkshire Downs, much of which is part of the North Wessex Downs Area of Outstanding Natural Beauty.
 The town of Newbury is built on both sides of the valley of the River Kennet and the two plateaux which rise about 20 metres.
+The River Kennet, both upstream and throughout Newbury, is a nationally important chalk stream habitat and is nationally protected as a Site of Special Scientific Interest.

-A mile north the land descends again to the River Lambourn.
+A mile north the land descends again to the River Lambourn, an internationally important chalk stream habitat, reflected in its statutory protection as a European Special Area of Conservation.
+It is also nationally protected as a Site of Special Scientific Interest.
 Two miles to the south at Wash Common the land falls away to the River Enborne.
 Parts of the residential suburbs of Wash Common are at 120 metres above sea level.
 This topography produces green corridors alongside the rivers and canal, adding visual relief to the urban environment and provides welcome recreational areas surprisingly near the town centre.